Welcome and thanks for visiting...

 The differences between the western and eastern approach

 “In China, a dedicated strength coach is a very new profession.
-For the whole existence of the women's volleyball program in China, it had been just an assistant coach who had them just do some squats, bench press, push-ups, with no real science behind it.
-What Lang had seen is that there is an opportunity to not just do the same kinds of exercises regardless of sport, that there was a way that to do a specific volleyball training.
+For the whole existence of the women's volleyball program in China, it had been just an assistant coach who had them just do some squats, bench press, and push-ups, with no real science behind it.
+What Lang had seen is that there is an opportunity to not just do the same kinds of exercises regardless of sport, that there was a way to do specific volleyball training.
 The way volleyball players jump is, for example, a little bit different from the way a badminton player jumps.
 If you train them all the same way, you might be missing out on something.
 Also, most of the traditional Chinese way of doing things is high in volume, and the girls are getting more aches and pains than feeling better.
 So, the western approach was having the physio and strength coaches work together to create strength programs that are helping everybody feel better, by curing injuries, or reducing pains."

 The importance of having enough time as a strength coach

 “To Lang Ping’s credit, she gave me tons of time with the athletes.
-Not only could I train them three times in a week, but I had the agility to do speed sessions if I want to, she would give me hours; or if I wanted to do regeneration sessions - the same.
+Not only could I train them three times a week, but I had the agility to do speed sessions if I want to, she would give me hours; or if I wanted to do regeneration sessions - the same.
 Before every practice, she would give me 20 minutes to warm them up, so that this became the time that I could do more strength, speed, or shoulder work.
 I applaud Lang Ping for giving the strength coaches the time to do our job."

-Differences in warm-ups for matches and training
+Differences in volleyball warm-ups for matches and training

 “This is always the part that scares me.
 A lot of people in the stands will see the warm-ups that I do during the competitions.
 And they will see some crazy, dancing moves… If you just go to YouTube and see the German or the Dutch team warm-ups, you will mistakenly think that that’s all we do.
 When in fact, “the dancing” is maybe in the last 30 seconds, one minute of a 13-minutes warm-up.
 It is designed to be something that leaves the girls after the warm-up to be relaxed, but smiling, to engage their focus because they don't know what crazy dance I am going to come up with.
 It's a way for me to look a little bit vulnerable and a little bit silly.
-My philosophy is not taking yourself too seriously, but also with the dancing - we love when it distracts the other teams, we love when the fans get into it, and they are starting shouting and cheering.
+My philosophy is not taking yourself too seriously, but also with the dancing - we love when it distracts the other teams, and we love when the fans get into it, and they are starting shouting and cheering.
 Hopefully, we win some fans that way as well.
 But this is this smaller percentage of our competition warm-up, which goes from the basic stuff that you will recognize in all the warm-ups - getting their bodies warmed up through some movements, some crawling, traditional stretches that you might see.
 And then we work on the dynamics - get their bodies ready to fire at the speeds that they need to.
-Along the way of that warm-up, some of it is reactive, I am making them switch directions quickly, they have to pay attention, they can’t just zone out, and be the zombies going through the warm-up.
+Along the way of that warm-up, some of it is reactive, I am making them switch directions quickly, and they have to pay attention, they can’t just zone out, and be the zombies going through the warm-up.
 I think that’s the enemy of a good competition warm-up.
 I need their brain and their feet, everything prepared.
 So, it’s about this gradual progression - adding more and more reactive, speedy components, to the last alternation, which is a kind of quick foot reaction drills, put occasionally with a crazy robot dancing that makes everybody laugh and kind of relax a bit before a game.
 That’s different compared to what I do before training.
 In training and competition, there's only little of that competition warm-up when they don't know what's coming.
 Everything else, they know what's going to happen.
 I don't want it to be stressful for them, to not know what's coming next.
 In training warm-ups, I am free to program whatever I can that pushes the athletes.
 I think of the pre-training warm-up as a wonderful time to push the edges of their athleticism in a safe place. "

 “I am super lucky that also Felix (already ex-coach of the German national women's team) gets it.
 Kowalski is good, he allows me 15-20 minutes for the warm-up.
 That enables me to do everything that I want to do - I plan out my week in advance, what I am doing in each of the 20-minutes sessions.
 If Felix tells me, 'Hey, you know, I am noticing some girls are not moving on the block very well.'
-Then I will go on my warm-up and say 'Ok, I am going to work on that on my Tuesday session, and Wednesday afternoon warm-up and Saturday morning warm-up.'
+Then I will go on my warm-up and say 'Ok, I am going to work on that on my Tuesday session, and Wednesday afternoon warm-up, and Saturday morning warm-up.'
 I am just going to plug in a bunch of work, that we are doing, cross over -mechanics, maybe using medicine balls, or the girls holding each other’s backs.
 But that’s the perfect time for me to be able to help the coaches.
 All warm-up has to do is get you warm and put you through some range motion.
 The bar is low - get warm.
 So, instead of doing the jumping jacks, why not work on the thing that my team needs me to work on the most?
 Or, if I think their shoulders are not strong enough, then we should be doing strength exercises during warm-up.
 It all gets you warm.
 If my team is stressed out, then that’s what we need to work on - we need to play it.”

 On flexibility and missing out on opportunities